Doug DeMuro: Cars & Bids

 DeMuro left Autotrader.com to focus on a new venture which eventually grew into the car auction website Cars & Bids, which he had first conceived in 2019.
 The website is aimed at cars for enthusiasts and formerly only listed cars built in 1981 or later.
 The first car listed on the site was DeMuro's own 2012 Mercedes-Benz E 63 AMG Wagon; in the years since, he has gone on to sell several more of his vehicles on the site.
 These vehicles were a 2018 Kia Stinger GT2, which he purchased to replace the E 63 AMG wagon; a 2020 Land Rover Defender, which he bought to replace the Stinger and which was the first car DeMuro bought brand new for himself; a 1994 Audi RS2 Avant, which was imported from Japan via Canada; and a 1998 Mercedes-Benz A140, which was imported in 2023.

 The company reported 4,000 listed cars and US $75 million spent by purchasers during 2021.
 In January 2023, The Chernin Group acquired a majority stake in Cars & Bids for million.
 As of May 2, 2025, Cars & Bids expanded their selection to also include vehicles built before 1981.

 Personal life

-DeMuro currently lives in San Diego, California with his wife Joanna.
-The couple have two sons, born in 2021 and 2023, and a Bearded Collie named Noodle, who frequently makes appearances in DeMuro's videos.
-He enjoys mini golf, corn dogs, and long walks on the beach.
+DeMuro currently lives in San Diego, California with his wife Joanna and their two children.